 * Map shows cities of economic significance according to the CIA, 2018

-Despite the recent global downturn, India remains one of the fastest growing economies in the world, averaging 6.6% GDP growth in 2018.
+Until the impact of Covid-19 hit globally, India was one of the fastest-growing economies in the world averaging 6.6% GDP growth in 2018 and 4.75% in 2019.

 With a coastline spanning 7,500 km, India is surrounded by the Bay of Bengal, the Arabian Sea and the Indian Ocean, and is strategically located on major world trade routes.